Degeneration of Hodge structures over Picard modular surfaces: Degeneration of Hodge structures

-We write $\lambda_1,\ldots,\lambda_4$ for the four standard characters, which together form a basis for the lattice of characters.
-We also write $e_{ij}=\lambda_i\lambda_j^{-1}$.
-The simple roots are $e_{12}$ and $e_{23}$, the other positive root is $e_{13},$ and so The Weyl group $\mathcal{R}$ is the group of permutations of the first three coordinates of the characters.
+The Weyl group $\mathcal{R}$ is the group of permutations of the first three coordinates of the characters.
 We will write elements of $\mathcal{R}$ with the standard notations for permutations; their lengths are given by